For details regarding

 and understanding and appreciation of the French culture.
 Want to know more?

-Refer to the Yes You Can Help!
-Information and Inspiration for Parents, which is part of the French
+Refer to Yes You Can Help!
+Information and Inspiration for Parents of French Immersion Students, which is part of the French

 Immersion web page.